Home Time Zones Time Change Dates Time Change 2017 in the United States

 Sunday, November 5, 2017, 1:00:00 am local standard time instead.

 Sunrise and sunset were about 1 hour earlier on Nov 5, 2017 than the day before.
-There was more light in the morning.
+There was more light in the morning and less light in the evening.

 Also called Fall Back and Winter Time.